openmhealth/web-visualizations/README.md

 Here is a chart of some *unquantized* data:
 ![Unquantized Data](http://www.openmhealth.org/media/viz_example_unquantized_data.png "Unquantized Data")

-As an example, the data will be quantized by hour using `OMHWebVisualizations.QUANTIZE_HOUR`.
+As an example, the data will be quantized by hour using `OMHWebVisualizations.DataParser.QUANTIZE_HOUR`.
 Thus all points in the hour from 04:00 to 05:00 will be *summed* into a single point.
 The *unquantized* points in this hour are shown below in a zoomed-in view of the minutes just before 05:00:
 ![Unquantized Data Detail](http://www.openmhealth.org/media/viz_example_unquantized_data_detail1.png "Unquantized Data Detail")

 And here is a chart of the same data *quantized* by hour.
 The points before 05:00 in the zoomed-in view above have been accumulated into a single point, shown in dark blue: